Massachusetts Sales Tax

 Electronic returns are considered received when they are submitted as long as all information in accurate.
 To be considered timely, paper returns must be received on or before the due date, or they must be postmarked at least two days before the due date.

-Both late filing and payment incur a penalty of 1% of the total tax due per month, up to a maximum of 25%.
+Both late filing and payment incur penalties, of 1% and 0.5% respectively.
 Interest also accrues on these unpaid balances at four percentage points over the federal short-term rate, and it is compounded daily.
 Massachusetts reserves the right to impose more severe penalties for deliberate underpayment or evasion.
+For more complete details, refer to TIR 92-6.

 - Massachusetts Sales and Use Tax Guide